Shipping and Returns

 Please note that wear and tear during the course of normal use is not considered a fault.
 CUSHLA WHITING jewellery is delicate in nature and should be handled carefully; outlined in the Care Instructions and Product Care Information both online and in your order.

 On a case by case basis, some repairs can incur a fee.
 This fee is invoiced to you via email and commenced once payment is received.

-If you have changed your mind and would like to cancel your order, please contact our Customer Care team as soon as possible.
+For ready-made pieces, cancellations can be made 14 days within paying the deposit on the item.
+If you have changed your mind and would like to cancel your order, please contact us as soon as possible.

-Please note that orders that have already been handcrafted and/or have been dispatched will not be cancelled.
+Please note that orders that have already been put into production and/or have been dispatched cannot be cancelled.